mwarning/meshnet-lab/results/README.md

   5. continue at step 2
 - the higher a line, the better
 - bmx7 is at the baseline, because in this test, it does no routing
-- the data for each graph takes 1 hour to generate
+- the data for each graph took 1 hour to generate

 ## Mobility 2 Test